trevor-gituru/alx-zero_day/0x00-shell_navigation/README.md

 - Change your working directory to `/root`
 - Then, create an empty file `so_cool`

+**Advices:**

+- Don’t forget to validate your current working directory
+- Don’t forget to display the list of files of your current directory to validate the creation of the new file

 ```
 root@a710280214ff:/# cd /root
 root@a710280214ff:~# touch so_cool